lpradel/steam-web-api-java/README.md

 ## History

-- Version TBD: Update httpclient5, Jackson and Slf4j.
+- Version 1.4.1: Update httpclient5, Jackson and Slf4j (fix CVE).
 Remove commons-io dependency.
 - Version 1.4: Upgrade to httpclient5 and change Java version to 8 for broader compatibility and Android support
 - Version 1.3: Upgraded dependencies and bump Java version to 11
 - Version 1.2: Bugfix Release.
 Fixed #3, updated dependencies and fixed non-compiling code in docs.